 Montipora spongodes are perhaps the easiest to keep species of the genus Montipora.
 We're often asked what corals we recommend for a beginner who is looking for a forgiving SPS coral and Montipora Spongodes is always at the top of that list.
-It's often confused with Montipora confusa, which is a very similar looking species despite being far more rare in the reef aquarium hobby.
+It's often confused with Montipora confusa, which is a very similar-looking species despite being far rarer in the reef aquarium hobby.

-Spongodes is a fast growing, branching, encrusting, and plating coral.
+Spongodes are fast-growing, branching, encrusting, and plating coral.
 These corals often form large colonies quickly in an sps aquarium due to their fast growth rates.
 We recommend you give them plenty of space as they will be aggressive towards their neighbours.

 They have similar care requirements to Acropora, however, they tend to be more forgiving of improper husbandry.
 When provided with less than ideal water chemistry, flow, or lighting, Montipora tends to lose colour and recede slowly rather than undergoing RTN (Rapid Tissue Necrosis) which is more common with Acropora.
 This allows hobbyists the catch and fix any issues in their system before losing the coral.

 Montipora should be kept in a mature reef aquarium that has stable water parameters.
 While we have our preferred parameters for Alkalinity, Calcium, and Magnesium, Montipora will do far better in your system if you just focus on keeping the water chemistry stable.
 If your Alkalinity, Calcium, or Magnesium is out of line, our recommendation is to get it back to your target levels as slowly as possible.